mahavedalla/mahavedalla/docs/questions/saddha/whether-faith-is-a-virtue.md

-# Whether faith is a virtue?
+Question: Whether faith is a virtue?
 Category: Saddhā
 Date Entered: April 5, 2025
 Review Status: Not started